garner-code/doors/README.md

 Win identifies the trials where the number of door selections were 4 or less.

-TRUE = when number of door selections on a given trial was less than, or equal to 4.
+TRUE: when number of door selections on a given trial was less than or equal to 4.

-FALSE - when number of selections on a given trial was greater than 4.
+FALSE: when number of selections on a given trial was greater than 4.

 We used this variable to calculate the number of points earned in the training stage of the experiment.
 Participants were awarded points when the target animal was found within 4 moves.